TrossenRobotics/aloha_docs/docs/operation/lerobot_guide.rst

       # Modify this value to null to remove the limit once you feel confident with the robot.
       max_relative_target: null  # Updated value

-**Important**: We recommend starting by teleoperating the grippers (commenting out the rest of the motors in the YAML file).
+.. important:: We recommend starting by teleoperating the grippers (commenting out the rest of the motors in the YAML file).
 Gradually enable additional motors until you can control both arms safely.

 OpenCV Installation Issues (Linux)